Indoor Gardening For Beginners: Basics You Should Know

 - Water.
 Needed to perform photosynthesis and enables the plant to draw nutrients from the ground.
 Water also provides necessary humidity around the plants.

 - Carbon Dioxide.
 Plants breathe in the carbon dioxide in the air around them to use for the photosynthesis process.

 - Growing Medium.
 Most commonly soil, plants need something to dig their roots into so they can hold themselves upright and draw upon nutrients from the growing medium.

 - Nutrients.
-Just like humans need nutrients for good health, plants require nutrients which provide a variety of functions such as aiding photosynthesis or helping them build a strong root system.
-All plants require different levels of nitrogen, potassium and phosphorus to live.
+Just like humans need nutrients for good health, plants require nutrients that provide a variety of functions, such as aiding photosynthesis or helping them build a strong root system.
+All plants require different levels of nitrogen, potassium, and phosphorus to live.

 Soil + Fertilizer